 - Under lease-purchase, both parties of a contract have obligation failure of one party simultaneously breach of another party.

 Under the lease option, the seller has an obligation to sell the property.
 In this case, the lessee will purchase the property at the end of the lease term.
-Lessee will the option fee which sometimes adjusted with the purchase price.
+Lessee will pay the option fee, which is sometimes adjusted with the purchase price.

-The major difference is in lease-purchase both the parties have an obligation but in lease option, the only seller has an obligation to sell the property
+The major difference is in lease-purchase.
+Both parties have an obligation, but in lease option, the only seller has an obligation to sell the property.

 - Under lease option money paid towards option, the fee is not refundable.

-- Under lease sometimes if it is mentioned in the contract if the lessee fails to pay the lease rent then the entire amount paid is non-refundable.
+- Under the lease, sometimes, if it is mentioned in the contract, if the lessee fails to pay the lease rent, then the entire amount paid is non-refundable.

 Some of the advantages of a buyer and seller in a lease option are as follows.

-- The buyer needs not to pay huge down payment which generally happens in a lease purchase.
+- The buyer needs not to pay the huge down payment, which generally happens in a lease purchase.

 - The seller has a better opportunity to sell at a high price.

-- Option fee paid by the buyer is not refundable in case of defaults.
+- The option fee paid by the buyer is not refundable in case of defaults.

 - The seller will retain the owner until full is paid.

 This type of lease is very useful in case of a shortage of funds.
 Proper care should be taken while drafting the contract.
-All terms and conditions should be clear and it should be as per prevailing law in that country.
+All terms and conditions should be clear, and it should be as per the prevailing law in that country.